JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

       "
       So need to compile the zbarcam program with patch (all LINUX).

-      On LINUXMint the following steps for prerequite are enough: sudo apt-get install libv4l-dev
+      On LINUXMint the following steps for prerequites are enough: sudo apt-get install libv4l-dev
         sudo ln -s /usr/include/libv4l1-videodev.h /usr/include/linux/videodev.h
         sudo apt-get install imagemagick